bioexcel/BioExcel_SeqQC/README.md

 - Make all modules/stages run as standalone programs
 - Implement objects for easier control?
 - Use [Compound Field Names](https://www.python.org/dev/peps/pep-3101/#simple-and-compound-field-names) to help with setting string values, especially in helping improve portability of job templates to non-PBS systems.
+- Provide CWL-compliant examples and tool-descriptors for basic usage (cannot do loops within CWL so must still use Python as workflow management, but CWL runners could run whole scripts/workflow with correct tool descriptions)